aospapp/aosp/external/autotest/docs/test-that.md

   - Tests are generally specified to `test_that` by the NAME field of their control file.
 Matching tests by filename is supported using f:[file pattern]

+In addition to running tests against local device, `test_that` can be used to launch jobs in the ChromeOS Hardware Lab (or against a local Autotest instance or a Moblab).
+This feature is only supported for infrastructure-produced builds that were uploaded to google storage.

 ### Example uses (inside the chroot)